jberry93/Notebook/Notes/Javascript/Javascript_4.md

 **.filter()** = A method that will pass elements through a test using another function and create another array containing those elements that pass said test

 So before we even use `.filter()`, let's first make another function called `callback` which will implement a test that checks to see if an element in a given array is true or false.
+Technically the `callback` function would have 3 arguments (element,index,array) but we only care if the element or `value` in this case is true or false.
 If true, we will return the `value` of that element.
 If false, we will return an empty array:

 ```Javascript
 function callback(value){